Dpon86/Audio/docs/architecture/AI_CODING_PROMPT.md

 # AI Coding Prompt: Audio Repetition Detection Software

+## ✅ IMPLEMENTATION STATUS: PHASE 1 COMPLETE (December 2025)

+**Backend APIs:** 100% Complete - All 4 tabs fully implemented with 18 API endpoints **Frontend Components:** 100% Complete - Tab navigation, state management, and Tab 1-2 fully functional **Database Models:** 100% Complete - All models migrated and tested **Next Steps:** Full UI implementation for Tabs 3-4, integration testing

+---

 ## 🎯 Project Overview

-**Software Purpose:** A user authentication-based system that allows users to upload PDF books and multiple audio recordings of reading those books, then automatically detects and removes repetitive words, sentences, or paragraphs keeping the LAST occurrence of each repeated element.
+**Software Purpose:** A user authentication-based system that allows users to upload PDF books and multiple audio recordings of reading those books, then process each audio file individually to detect and remove repetitive words, sentences, or paragraphs keeping the LAST occurrence of each repeated element within that audio file.

-**Enhanced Interactive Workflow Requirements:**
+**Enhanced Tab-Based Workflow Requirements:**
-1. Have the user login and keep their projects tied to their user account
+1. **User Authentication**: User login system with project ownership tied to user account
-2. Have the user create a project that allows them to upload the PDF for the book
+2. **Project Creation**: Create project with PDF upload for the book/document
+3. **Tab 1 - File Management**: Central hub for all audio files and their transcriptions
-3. Have the ability to upload multiple audio files of them reading the book
+   - Upload multiple audio files of reading sessions
-4. Then transcribe all of these audio files with each word timestamped
+   - View all uploaded audio files with status indicators
-5. Store all of the above for editing
-6. **Interactive PDF Matching**: Compare transcribed writing to PDF book with side-by-side comparison interface for user confirmation
-7. **Smart Duplicate Detection**: Compare both and locate repeated words, sentences or paragraphs with detailed analysis and statistics
+   - See which files have been transcribed
+   - Access transcriptions generated from Tab 2
+   - Select files for processing in other tabs
+4. **Tab 2 - Transcription**: Merged with Tab 1 - Upload & Transcribe
+   - ~~Select an audio file from Tab 1 (only untranscribed or re-transcribe)~~ NOW IN TAB 1
+   - ~~Transcribe with word-level timestamps using OpenAI Whisper~~ NOW IN TAB 1
+   - ~~Return transcription to Tab 1 for use in other tabs~~ NOW IN TAB 1
+   - ~~Show transcription progress and results~~ NOW IN TAB 1
+5. **Tab 3 - Detect & Delete Duplicates**: Process ONE audio file at a time ✅ IMPLEMENTED
+   - Select a transcribed audio file from Tab 1
+   - Detect duplicates within THAT SINGLE audio file only
-8. **User-Controlled Review**: Present duplicates to user with audio playback capabilities for each segment
+   - Present duplicates with audio playback for review
-9. **Confirmation-Based Processing**: Only delete segments explicitly confirmed by user, keeping LAST occurrence by default
+   - User confirms which duplicates to delete (keeping LAST occurrence)
-10. **Final Assembly**: Generate clean audio file with only user-confirmed deletions and provide comprehensive analysis report
+   - Generate clean audio file for that specific recording
+   - Automatically navigate to Tab 4 (Results) after processing
+6. **Tab 4 - Results**: View and download processed audio ✅ NEW
+   - Automatically shown after confirming deletions in Tab 3
+   - Statistics display:
+     * Original duration vs clean duration
+     * Time saved and percentage reduction
+   - WaveSurfer audio player with waveform visualization
+   - Play/Pause/Stop controls with time progress
+   - Download button for clean WAV audio file
+   - Empty state when no processed files exist
+7. **Tab 5 - Compare to PDF**: Validate transcription against PDF
+   - Select a transcription from Tab 1
+   - Compare transcription to PDF book content
+   - Find location/section within PDF that matches
+   - Calculate match percentage (% of transcription found in PDF)
+   - Display side-by-side comparison with highlighting
+   - Show coverage statistics and missing content report

 **🎯 Enhanced User Control Features:**
 - **Side-by-side PDF comparison** with text highlighting